Coherently Coupled Carrier and Phonon Dynamics in Elemental Tellurium Probed by XUV Transient Absorption: Summary

 \section{Summary}

 Using few-femtosecond core-level transient absorption at the \TeN{} edge we have observed a coherent coupling of the photo-excited holes and electrons to the \Ag{} phonon mode in elemental tellurium.
-Following excitation of the $5p$ lone-pair orbitals to the anti-bonding conduction band, the lattice is excited along the \Ag{} phonon coordinate to a new metastable excited state that lives on the timescale of carrier recombination.
-This excited lattice configuration is found to follow the 31(2)\,ps carrier population decay, while hot carrier relaxation ($\Delta T_e$) driven by electron-phonon coupling is much faster and occurs over 1.60(2)\,ps.
-Coherent excitation of the \Ag{} phonon mode modulates the hot carrier temperature ($\Delta T_e$), in which when the phonon displacement is maximized (Te symmetrized), the carrier temperature is minimized due to an increase in electronic heat capacity as Te becomes more metallic and the density of states is increased at the Fermi level.
+Following excitation of the $5p$ lone-pair orbitals to the anti-bonding conduction band, the lattice is excited along the \Ag{} phonon coordinate to a new excited state that lives on the timescale of carrier recombination.
+This excited lattice configuration is found to follow the 33(5)\,ps carrier population decay, while hot carrier relaxation ($\Delta T_e$) driven by electron-phonon coupling is much faster and occurs over 1.59(3)\,ps.
+Coherent excitation of the \Ag{} phonon mode modulates the hot carrier temperature ($\Delta T_e$), in which when the phonon displacement is maximized (Te more symmetric), the carrier temperature is minimized due to an increase in electronic heat capacity as Te becomes more metallic and the DOS is increased at the Fermi level.
 This back-coupling of the lattice energy to the carriers is observed for the first time in a semiconductor and is driven by a coupling between the electronic and lattice degrees of freedom along the \Ag{} coordinate.
-The results are corroborating evidence of the light-induced semiconductor-to-metal phase transition \cite{Ning2022,Roeser2002,Kim2003} by demonstrating a strong dependence of the electronic density of states on $\Delta Q_0$.
-While depopulating the lone-pairs and populating the anti-bonding conduction band leads to the metastable Te phase, Fourier analysis demonstrates the launching of the coherent phonon is not through a pure displacive excitation, but has a weak dependence upon carrier relaxation possibly due to energy-dependent electron-phonon coupling.
-The measurement of coherent coupling between the hot carriers and \Ag{} phonon mode in elemental Te provides the basis for further investigation of the light-induced phase transition from a semiconductor to metal and how it may couple to other degrees of freedom, such as spin or the non-totally symmetric phonon modes.
+These results that demonstrate a dependence of the electronic DOS on $\Delta Q_0$ are consistent with a coherent phonon driven tunability of the electronic structure \cite{Ning2022,Roeser2002,Kim2003}.
+While depopulating the lone-pairs and populating the anti-bonding conduction band leads to the excited state Te structure, Fourier analysis demonstrates the launching of the coherent phonon is not through a pure displacive excitation, but has a weak dependence upon carrier relaxation possibly due to energy-dependent electron-phonon coupling.
+The measurement of coherent coupling between the hot carriers and \Ag{} phonon mode in elemental Te provides the basis for further investigation of the light-induced increase in metallicity and how it may couple to other degrees of freedom, such as spin or the non-totally symmetric phonon modes.